What would happen in a 64-team college football bracket?

 Here's how it works: Teams are seeded 1 through 64 according to ESPN's preseason FPI rankings for 2018.
 The top four seeds -- Clemson, Alabama, Georgia and Ohio State -- will headline geographic regions.
 Round-by-round matchups for the 2018 postseason will play out (sorry, no First Four here) until a national champion is crowned.

-Just like in the NCAA hoops tournament, there will be upsets.
+Just as in the NCAA hoops tournament, there will be upsets.
 This is all about matchups and projections.
 Just because FPI likes a team doesn't mean it will advance.

 So let's take a look at the field and the first two rounds of matchups as we narrow the pool to the Sweet 16.